cronofy/pycronofy/README.md

 cronofy.is_authorization_expired()
 ```

-Data centers(us, au, ca, de, sg, uk) can also be specified:
+Data center can also be specified using the SDK ID from the docs: https://docs.cronofy.com/developers/data-centers/

 ```python
 cronofy = pycronofy.Client(